weashadow/UltraFirmwareToolkit/README.md

 From the firmware file, the disk images in UBI format are extracted (*.es) and the checksum files (*.es.crc) <br/>
 And finally the directories in which the file system is located are extracted... <br/>

-After editing the filesystem, use build.sh to create new UBI disk images and crc files..<br/>
+After editing the filesystem, use build.sh to create new UBI disk images and crc files and new image ChituUpgrade.bin.out<br/>
 (*.out.es) and (*.out.es.crc)<br/>

 Clear all generated files and directories with clear.sh<br/>

-**ToDo:**<br/>
-All that's left is to produce new firmware and upload it to the printer.<br/>

 **Partitions:**<br/>
 > rootfs 44 MB<br/>